Almere

-Almere (/nl/) is a planned city and municipality in the province of Flevoland, Netherlands across the IJmeer from Amsterdam.
+Almere (/nl/) is a planned city and municipality in Flevoland, Netherlands, across the IJmeer from Amsterdam.

-Bordering Lelystad and Zeewolde, the municipality of Almere comprises six official areas that are the districts of Almere Stad (which is further split up into Almere Stad Oost, Almere Stad West and Almere Centrum), Almere Buiten and Almere Pampus (which is currently being designed), and the boroughs of Almere Haven, Almere Hout and Almere Poort.
+Bordering Lelystad and Zeewolde, the municipality of Almere comprises six boroughs: Almere Stad (which is further split up into Almere Stad Oost, Almere Stad West and Almere Centrum), Almere Buiten, Almere Pampus (which is currently being designed), Almere Haven, Almere Hout and Almere Poort.
 Four of them feature official district or borough offices.
-Furthermore, it also comprises the unofficial historic district and neighborhood Oostvaardersdiep.
-Almere is part of the Amsterdam Metropolitan Area (MRA).
+Furthermore, the city also comprises the unofficial historic district and neighbourhood Oostvaardersdiep.
+Almere is part of the Amsterdam Metropolitan Area.